Seraaron/agora/srd/Checks.md

 [[KISSing|KISSes]] can be used as per usual, but those whose dice have already all landed as successes *can also use their KISSes to pull up anyone else who failed*, as though everyone is [[Helping|helping]] one another; promoting a sense of team work.

-#que If the Group check is also '[[Stressful Rolls|stressful]]' then only the participants who failed their roll receive the stress, not the whole group.
+#question If the Group check is also '[[Stressful Rolls|stressful]]' then only the participants who failed their roll receive the stress, not the whole group.

 ### Versus Checks